-April in the Galápagos brings snorkeling in clear blue waters, spotting baby giant tortoises, and Easter celebrations.
+April is part of the warm, wet season in the Galápagos, which brings snorkeling in clear blue waters, spotting baby giant tortoises, and Easter celebrations.
 As the month progresses, dramatic scenes play out between the hatchlings and their fierce predators: stick around the beaches to see how it unfolds.
-It is the ideal time for island-hopping between Isabela, Genovesa, and Española Islands to see a variety of wildlife.
-Between the land-based activities, you'll dive into the sea and experience the marine underworld.
-If you're planning on visiting in April, read on for weather tips and travel advice.
+It's the ideal time for island-hopping between Isabela, Genovesa, and Española to see a variety of wildlife.
+Between land-based activities, you'll dive into the sea and explore the marine underworld.

 Weather

 The rainy season is ending in April, transforming the Galapágos Islands with lush, green vegetation.
-The weather is pleasant, with daily temperatures around 80°F and water temperatures around 77°F. The rainfall is almost nonexistent, humidity is decreasing as the dry season approaches, and colder waters return to several islands—particularly the western ones.
+The weather is pleasant, with daily temperatures around 80°F (27°C) and water temperatures around 77°F (25°C).
+The rainfall is almost nonexistent, humidity is decreasing as the dry season approaches, and colder waters are returning to several islands—particularly the western ones.

 Crowds & Costs

 Easter draws many travelers to the Galapágos Islands, and you can expect it to be more crowded during this time.
-Prices on flights and accommodation get a bit more expensive, as the holiday attracts not only travelers from foreign countries but also from all around Ecuador.
+Prices for flights and accommodation are a bit higher, as the holiday attracts not only travelers from abroad but also from all around Ecuador.
 However, you still have a pretty good chance of finding lower prices on hotels and activities around the islands, such as boat cruises and land-based trips, if you avoid traveling during Easter week.

-Overall, April is considered the low season and is a great time to travel, particularly if you are looking for some quiet time.
-It can sometimes feel as if you are alone on the islands and you can enjoy many activities without big crowds.
+Overall, April is considered the low season and a great time to travel, particularly if you're looking for some quiet.
+It can sometimes feel as if you're alone on the islands, and you can enjoy many activities without big crowds.
 It makes for a perfect, relaxing getaway, far away from the noise, with mainly wildlife and nature as your company.

 Where to Go

-In April, the waved albatross continues to return to Española Island, and you now have a greater chance of seeing one.
+In April, the waved albatross continues to return to Isla Española, and you now have a greater chance of seeing one.
 These incredible species have their courtship rituals during this time, fighting fiercely with their beaks, and typically mating for life.
-Head to Genovesa Island to see the frigatebird flashing their red sacs to impress females.
+Head to Genovesa Island to see the frigate bird flashing their red sacs to impress females.

-On Isabela Island, land iguana eggs hatch, which means you will have the opportunity to see newborn land iguana babies,—as well as the predators looking to snatch them.
-You might even see the seas turtle babies emerge and crawl out of their buried nests along the shores.
-The best places to see this event are Urbina Bay, Bartolome, Las Bachas, and Cormorant Point.
+On Isla Isabela, land iguana eggs hatch, which means you'll have the opportunity to see newborn land iguana babies, as well as the predators looking to snatch them.
+You might even see the sea turtle babies emerge and crawl out of their buried nests along the shores.
+The best places to see this event are Urbina Bay, Bartolomé, Las Bachas, and Cormorant Point

 Plan your trip to Galapagos Islands